Close

 • Preparing year-end tax documents

-The administrator shall also provide information to the in-home provider on tax requirements of the gross wages received.
+In addition to these requirements, it is highly recommended that service members consult with payroll and tax compliance experts.
+The administrator shall also provide information to the in-home provider on tax requirements for gross wages received.
 Depending on whether the fee assistance is considered taxable or non-taxable, as legislated by Congress, this may also include the in-home provider’s fee assistance income.
-Parents who employ care providers in their home can read more about these tax implications or reach out to Military OneSource tax consultants with any questions about tax implications.
+Parents who employ care providers in their home can read more about these tax implications and find detailed information in the IRS publication, Household Employer’s Tax Guide.

 Learn more about program registration and fee assistance